QuickHMI FAQ - Frequently asked questions about your HMI/SCADA system

 QuickHMI is compatible with:

-Control and visualization of Allen-Bradley "Control Logix" or "Compact Logix" controllers via Ethernet / IP protocol
+- Allen-Bradley “Control Logix” or “Compact Logix” controllers via Ethernet/IP protocol

 Native migration of additional protocols is planned.

-*1) TwinCat data sources are not executable on Linux.
-If these are to be executable on Linux, the use of OPC UA data sources is recommended.
+*2) TwinCat data sources are not executable under Linux.
+If these are to be executable under Linux, the use of OPC UA data sources is recommended.

 QuickHMI is a client-server architecture, where the clients do not connect directly to the plant but to the QuickHMI server process.